narayanan-nithya/web-sprint-challenge-advanced-state-management/README.md

 * Schedule time to review, refine, and assess your work and perform basic professional polishing including spell-checking and grammar-checking on your work.

 ## Submission format
-* [ ] Submit via Codegrade by committing and pushing any new changes to **your main branch.**
+* [ x] Submit via Codegrade by committing and pushing any new changes to **your main branch.**
-* [ ] Check Codegrade before the deadline to compare its results against your local tests.
+* [x ] Check Codegrade before the deadline to compare its results against your local tests.
-* [ ] Check Codegrade on the days following the Sprint Challenge for reviewer feedback.
+* [ x] Check Codegrade on the days following the Sprint Challenge for reviewer feedback.
 For more information on how to access and read your feedback, check [here](https://www.notion.so/lambdaschool/How-to-View-Feedback-in-CodeGrade-c5147cee220c4044a25de28bcb6bb54a)
 * [ ] New commits will be evaluated by Codegrade if pushed before the sprint challenge deadline.

 ## Interview Questions